 Each Reconnect provider will work with Learn Local organisations and other community organisations to provide appropriate wrap around support and services for eligible young people.

-How does Reconnect link with other youth engagement initiatives?
+Links with other youth engagement initiatives

 Reconnect and Navigator will provide complementary services in identifying pathways for young people in their shared cohort of 15-17 year olds.
 Where possible, Navigator will support young people to re-engage with school.
 If that is not possible, these young people may benefit from referral to Reconnect services.